 This isn’t helped by the fact that some in online media are not doing their research and instead, reporting the blue and purple strawberry to be the real deal.

-There are even people on Ebay and elsewhere who are selling blue strawberry seeds.
+If we didn’t want to make our own pics, all we would have to do is go on Ebay and elsewhere, where you will see folks selling blue strawberry seeds.
 Some claim to include pink, yellow, black, and neon green!